harrisonlab/phytophthora_fragariae/README.md

     done
 done
 ```
-Secondly, genes were predicted using CodingQuary:
+Secondly, genes were predicted using CodingQuarry:

 ```bash
 for Strain in A4 Bc1 Bc16 Bc23 Nov27 Nov5 Nov9 Nov71 Nov77 ONT-3 SCRP245_v2